 - pass it on to friends or family who can go through the bag, take what they want, and then have them pass on the leftovers to the next person

 If you have a significant amount of clothing IN GOOD CONDITION that can be passed down to a younger child in the same family, some of you may chose to save it.
 BUT, you need an efficient storage and retrieval system to know what you have.

 Personally, I don’t keep anything from one child to the next.
 Perhaps a few items like a pair of rain boots might be worth saving, but my belief is that what goes around comes around.
 I feel that if someone can make good use of what I’m not currently using, what good will it do anyone to have it sit in a box?
 When the time arrives for you to replenish their wardrobe, things show up or bargains are found.
 I’d much rather remain uncluttered and keep my precious little storage space available.

 I hope you are as excited about beginning this project as I am!
-If you need some coaching or a cheerleader in your corner to get you though this process, contact me.
+If you need some a little encouraging or someone to motivate you to get though this process, contact me.